 Anagama = (Japanese) cave kiln.
-I now call this a #wombat kiln – local common ground architecture that inspires and resonates with the longstanding Japanese potters’ brilliance in building structures to hold and transform with fire #goingunderground+fire
+I give cause to call this a #wombat kiln – localised common ground architecture that inspires and resonates with the longstanding Japanese potters’ brilliance in building structures to hold and transform with fire #goingunderground+fire

 Anagama firing; Boodie 1, 2 (before) and 3 (after).
 New ways with local earth (volcano-birthed basalt rendered to clay over millennia), reclaimed wood (cypress pine tree cut down and designated as unwanted ‘waste’), fire, stoked combustion, atmosphere, days and nights, late dry ‘winter’, oikos.
 Can we decolonise and decarbonise together?
 Plural accounts and accounting?
 Carbon accounting to neutral as a minimal end point.
 Avoiding liquid petroleum gas, coal seam (“natural”) gas, and coal-electricity; but still producers of CO2 CO, SO2 N2O, H2O, and so on.
 Reckoning; with the four ecologies*.

 Anagama kiln firing at Sturt Contemporary, Mittagong Australia, Jul 25—28, 2019.

 “Anagram a firing” arrived as a glitch in email communication by one of us – smart phones need to be trained in cross-cultural languages – so we kept it.
 We laugh still about this.
 A perfect combustion of elements—experienced, material, technological, imagined, and unbidden.